Nelson College For Girls Nelson College For Girls

 Career Pathways

-Outdoor Recreation Guide/Instructor, Ranger, Counsellor, Trainer, Tertiary Lecturer, Recreation Co-ordinator, Youth Worker, Secondary School Teacher
+Outdoor Recreation Guide/Instructor, Youth Worker, Ranger, Counsellor, Trainer, Tertiary Lecturer, Recreation Co-ordinator, Secondary School Teacher

 Contributions and Equipment